Academic Integrity and Classroom Conduct

 An appeal by either party shall be made to:

-Dr. Howard B. London, Provost and Vice President for Academic Affairs
+Dr. Barbara Feldman, Provost and Vice President for Academic Affairs

 Boyden Hall, Room 104